This blog may contain affiliate links. Read our disclosure policy for more info.

 6. It rains a lot from December to March

 December to March is the rainy season on Ilha Grande and also the most popular time to visit.
 If you visit during these months, be aware that it rains almost every afternoon.

-Don’t stress though, during our stay (in the middle of the rain season) the weather was amazing during the day and only rained for a few hours in the very late afternoon/evening!
+Don’t stress though, during our stay (in the middle of the rainy season) the weather was amazing during the day, and only rained for a few hours in the very late afternoon/evening!

 Where to Stay on Ilha Grande, Brazil

 There are many campgrounds within the town of Abraão (the main town of Ilha Grande) and some are also within walking distance from the town just on the outskirts.
 Some of these campgrounds have websites, but many do not.

 Camping is a good option if you can stand the heat, get the right campsite, and have good gear as it is much cheaper than most of the accommodations on the island (especially if you already have a tent and sleeping bag.)